TheLuttrells.com

 "His provision for his second wife, who survived him, and for his children, indicates that the wealth of the Luttrells had not decreased in his hands."

-* this is not Simon Luttrell, the third or fourth.
+from Ball's "A History of the County Dublin" * this is not Simon Luttrell, the third or fourth.
 This is the third or fourth Luttrell of Luttrellstown named Simon.
 The red numerals are to keep the various "Simons" more easily distinguished from one another.